 - Additional Note – If you are bringing a cell phone to campus, please note that Verizon has extremely limited service on Omega’s campus.
 Better service has been found with AT&T and StraightTalk wireless providers.

-Service Corps (tenters) should bring:
+Part Time Residential Staff (tenters) should bring:

 - A tent with all necessary gear – We recommend that you bring a tent no larger than 10’x10’ to fit on Omega’s tent platforms.
 In order to help you find the right site for your tent, please indicate your tent’s size on the housing questionnaire included in your Welcome E-mail.
 If you do not have a lot of experience camping, we recommend practicing setting up your tent a few times before you arrive.